Nevolution/sdk/README.md

 About
 -------

-Nevolution is an open platform for Android to evolve the notification experience of existing apps, via various plug-ins built by developer community.
+Nevolution is an open platform for Android to evolve the notification experience of existing apps, in a creative developer-independent way via community-driven plug-ins, without the involvement of the original app developer.

 Background
 ------------

 Android supports highly rich notification experience, and the feature set expanded in almost every major Android versions.
-Unfortunately, most Android apps only used very limited capabilities of notification, render them less elegant and even ugly on your modern Android devices.
+Unfortunately, most apps only use a small set of limited capabilities of notification, rendering them less elegant and even ugly on your modern Android devices.

-Nevolution evolves the notifications in a creative developer-independent way, involving community-driven development to improve the 1st-party experience.

 We are not asking the app developers for a better experience any more, but teaches them the right way to build a better experience, with the help from Nevolution community.